-Spotting and revealing the horror stories in our culture is step one.
+Spotting, revealing and letting go of the ‘horror stories’ is step one.
 A crucial step, but not one we want to get stuck on.

-Step two – spotting, creating and sharing the love stories – will happen at the same time.
-Eventually, it will become the main effort, as the two loops model describes.
+Step two – spotting, creating and spreading the ‘love stories’ – will happen at the same time.
+Gradually it will become the main effort, as the two loops model describes.

 The love stories – ‘Nature is our family’, ‘Wellbeing is success’ – are showing up in all sorts of places.
-In many cultures they have been there for thousands of years.
+In many cultures they have been around for thousands of years.

 “Empathy, sympathy and love are limitless resources, energies that never deplete, and at this time of dwindling fuels we should cherish and explore these inexhaustible resources more than ever”